Contract Managers and the Importance of Strong Communication

 For example, a complex deal may necessitate weekly updates, whereas smaller deals or those that will extend over a long period of time may require monthly or quarterly updates.
 Regardless of the frequency selected, everyone must know when to expect updates and ensure that they pay attention to them when they come through.
 And, even if there is not a significant update at the time that the communication is due, that should simply be stated.

-Contract changes may seem like a headache, but they can be fairly seamlessly implemented as long as there is adequate communication throughout the process.
+Contract changes may seem like a headache, but they can be fairly seamlessly implemented as long as there is adequate communication throughout the process, and smart contract management software in place.

 The Buyer's Guide to Contract Management Software